Art and Technology: A Dubious Alliance in the Digital Revolution

 Computer-Mediated Painting: Is it Art?

 Let me cut to the chase.
-We're well beyond the point of debating whether original digital painting is art.
+We're well beyond the point of debating whether digital painting is or is not "really" art.
 It is.
-Painting with pixels is just as much "art" as is painting with traditional paint.
-Whether it's judged as good art or not applies to both digital and traditional media.The computer provides tools (software-mediated brushes, colours, and more) is just a tool, like a paintbrush is just a tool.From my perspective, the skills involved in the two approaches differ more in technical aspects than in artistic-creative ones.
+Painting with pixels is just as much art as is painting with traditional paint.
+Whether or not it's good art applies to both digital and traditional media.The computer provides tools that mimic real-world tools like brushes, paint thickness/opacity, and more.
+Painters who know the effects of different kinds of brushes have an army of them in the computer.
+From my perspective (as traditional painter, printmaker, and sometimes digital painter) , the skills involved in the two approaches differ more in technical aspects than in artistic-creative ones.
+I'm sure many painters love their own brushes and the feel of paints and would never exchange these for virtual ones, much less learn the technical features of mastering computer software for art-making.

 Artistic Vision and Purpose